ARM-software/gator/README_Streamline.txt

 *** Profiling the kernel (optional) ***

-make ARCH=arm CROSS_COMPILE=$(CROSS_TOOLS}/bin/arm-none-linux-gnueabi- menuconfig
-- Kernel Hacking
-  - [*] Compile the kernel with debug info

-make -j5 ARCH=arm CROSS_COMPILE=${CROSS_TOOLS}/bin/arm-none-linux-gnueabi- uImage
+CONFIG_DEBUG_INFO must be enabled, see "Kernel configuration" section above.
 Use vmlinux as the image for debug symbols in Streamline.
-Drivers may be profiled using this method by statically linking the driver into the kernel image or adding the module as an image.
+Drivers may be profiled using this method by statically linking the driver into the kernel image or adding the driver as an image to Streamline.
 To perform kernel stack unwinding and module unwinding, edit the Makefile to enable GATOR_KERNEL_STACK_UNWINDING and rebuild gator.ko.

 *** Automatically start gator on boot (optional) ***